Employment assignments

 Technical visas — short-term technical assistance

-If the foreign national providing the technical assistance does not need to stay in Brazil for a period exceeding 180 days, a short-term technical assistance temporary visa can be granted.
-This does not entail all the requirements needed to obtain standard technical assistance temporary residency, but the foreign national must prove that they are fulfilling an urgent need (e.g., broken machinery that is impacting the company's production).
+If the foreign national providing the technical assistance does not need to stay in Brazil for a period exceeding 180 days, a short-term technical assistance work permit can be granted.
+This does not entail all the requirements needed to obtain a standard technical assistance work permit, but the foreign national must prove that they are fulfilling an urgent need (e.g., broken machinery that is impacting the company's production).
 The application process for this work permit is usually faster than the application process for other work permits.
-It must be analyzed by the Secretariat of Labor; however, its processing time should not exceed five business days.
+It must be analyzed by the Ministry of Justice; however, its processing usually takes five business days, depending on the Ministry of Justice workflow.

-This type of visa can only be obtained by prior residence — it cannot be converted inside Brazil.
-Therefore, it should be applied for at the Secretariat of Labor and duly collected from the Brazilian consulate once approved.
+This type of work permit can only be obtained by the prior residence method of application — it cannot be converted in-country.
+Therefore, it should be applied for at the Ministry of Justice and the visa stamp should be duly collected from the Brazilian consulate once approved.

 Post-entry procedures: registration at the Federal Police

-Once the foreign national arrives in Brazil or receives the approval of authorization for residence, they must apply for an identity card or an RNM card.
-Applications must be submitted to the local federal police department in the area of residence.
-Registration must occur within 30 days of when the foreign national starts living in Brazil or within 90 days of arrival in the country in case of prior residence after the foreign national receives their visa from the consulate.
+Once the foreign national arrives in Brazil or receives the approval of authorization for residence, they must register the work permit or visa stamp at the Federal Police to obtain the RNM number, which will be their identity number while living in Brazil.
+Applications must be submitted to the local federal police department in the area of the foreign national’s residence.
+Registration must occur within 30 days of when the foreign national starts living in Brazil or within 90 days of arrival in the country in case of prior residence after the foreign national receives their visa from the Brazilian Consulate abroad.

 Post-entry procedures: individual taxpayer registry